 - Switch to your theme and start activating your plugins one by one to see which one causes the issue.

-All issues above are caused third party themes and plugins that don't comply WordPress coding standarts.
-If you've found issue, contact the developer of that theme or plugin, so he can improve his work.
+All issues above are caused third party themes and plugins that don't comply WordPress coding standards.
+If you've found the issue, contact the developer of that theme or plugin.

-If you have problems figuring out this by yourself, please open support ticket and send link to page with broken RoyalSlider and I'll tell you what causes your issue.
+If you have problems figuring out this by yourself, please open a support ticket and send a link to page with broken RoyalSlider and I'll tell you what causes your issue.